‘A most wonderful selection.’

 A very similar story is told about the origin of the Shannon, which takes its name from Sionann, the beautiful granddaughter of Manannán mac Lir, God of the sea.
 She caught and ate the Salmon of Knowledge and thus became the wisest human being in the whole wide world.
 Unfortunately that wasn’t wise enough, or filling enough, because she then decided to eat some of the mystical red bubbles created by the hazelnut tree.
 When she died, the well went nuts and rose up in a torrent and drowned poor Sionnan.
 Just as the spirit of Boann merged with the Boyne, so Sionnan was merged with the Shannon.

-The River Bann in Ulster takes its name from ‘An Banna’ [On Vonna], another Tuatha de Danaan goddess.
-The River Bride, which flows through Counties Cork and Waterford, is named for the goddess Brigantia, who evolved into Brigid, the Celtic goddess of fire and fertility, and later into Saint Bridget.
+The River Bann in Ulster, which rises at Slieve Muck (Sliabh Muc) in the Mourne Mountains, takes its name from ‘An Banna’ [On Vonna], another Tuatha de Danaan goddess.
+The River Bride, which flows through Counties Cork and Waterford, is named for the goddess Brigantia, who evolved into Brigid, the Celtic goddess of fire and fertility, and later into Saint Brigid.
 Killbrit, just off the Bride, is derived from the church (kill) of Bridget.

 The jury’s still out about the derivation of the River Barrow’s name.
 My money’s on Berba, a goddess whose son was born with three serpents in his heart, God love the poor fellow.
 And, of course, the Barrow is one of the Three Sisters, with the Nore and the Suir.